For Trump and NASA, the stakes are enormous for upcoming flight with crew

 NASA wants to have “the absolute safest program we possibly can have.
 The reason for that, of course, is because if we lose an astronaut, the whole world stops,” he said in 2018.
 “It doesn’t just mean that NASA stops doing human exploration for the next three years or more, as we saw after Columbia and Challenger.
 It means the president of the United States stops what he’s doing. … And presidents and prime ministers around the world stop what they’re doing.
 That’s how important this is to the entire world.”

-To this White House, space holds a special place — at once a frontier to explore, a domain that’s been militarized and an opportunity for economic expansion.
-It has moved aggressively on all fronts, reconstituting the National Space Council, chaired by Vice President Pence, speeding up efforts to return to the moon, standing up a new military branch, Space Force, and slashing regulations while promoting the growth of a commercial space industry.
+To this White House, space holds a special place — as a frontier to explore, a domain that’s been militarized and an opportunity for economic expansion.
+It has moved aggressively on all fronts, reconstituting the National Space Council with Pence as its chair, speeding up efforts to return to the moon, standing up the new Space Force military branch, and slashing regulations while promoting the growth of a commercial space industry.

-Even some Democrats have praised the administration for making space a priority, and Bridenstine, a former Republican Congressman from Oklahoma who was confirmed by a narrow party-line vote, has earned admiration and respect from across the aisle.
+Even some Democrats have praised the administration for making space a priority, and Bridenstine, a former Republican congressman from Oklahoma who was confirmed by a narrow party-line vote, has earned admiration and respect from across the aisle.

-So far, however, it remains to be seen whether any of the administration’s efforts will achieve the kind of success the Trump administration envisions.
+It, however, remains to be seen whether any of the administration’s efforts will achieve the kind of success the Trump administration envisions.
 Despite the full force of the White House, and a pledge by Pence to get to the lunar surface “by any means necessary,” the Artemis lunar program is struggling to find support in Congress.
-Some Democrats have accused the White House of playing politics with the nation’s space program, by attempting to speed up a landing so that it would fall in Trump’s second term.
+Some Democrats have accused the White House of playing politics with the nation’s space program by attempting to speed up a landing so that it would fall in Trump’s second term.

 Critics say the Space Force is little more than a pointless exercise in bureaucratic reshuffling.
-And NASA’s effort to restore human spaceflight to United States soil, under NASA’s Commercial Crew program, has suffered years of delays and setbacks.
+And NASA’s effort to restore human spaceflight from U.S. soil, under the agency’s Commercial Crew Program, has suffered years of delays and setbacks.

-Trump has shown interest in space and said he’s “thinking about going” to the SpaceX launch.
-He’s praised the high-profile “space barons” like Elon Musk and Jeff Bezos who have started space companies.
+Trump has shown interest in space and has praised high-profile “space barons,” such as Elon Musk and Jeff Bezos, who have started space companies.
 “Rich guys, they love rocket ships,” he said in 2018.
 “That’s good.
 That’s better than us paying for them.”
 (Bezos owns The Washington Post.)

 But he’s also sent confusing signs on his administration’s goals, tweeting last year that “NASA should NOT be talking about going to the Moon — We did that 50 years ago.”
 Officials later clarified that the statement that seemed to undercut his own administration’s plans to return to the lunar surface was really intended to push the idea of using the moon as a steppingstone to Mars.

 But before it does any of that, NASA must show it can fly astronauts reliably to a much closer target — the International Space Station, in orbit some 240 miles high.
-A successful launch would be the culmination of a program launched by President Obama.
+A successful launch would be the culmination of a program launched by former president Barack Obama.

-The commercial crew program, as it is called, was a risky proposition from the start — a bold experiment by NASA to outsource human space flight to the private sector that has led to an improbable moment in the history of America’s space program: two NASA astronauts strapping into SpaceX’s Dragon capsule, a spacecraft that has never before flown humans.
+The Commercial Crew Program, as it is called, was a risky proposition from the start — a bold experiment by NASA to outsource human space flight to the private sector that has led to an improbable moment in the history of America’s space program: two NASA astronauts strapping into SpaceX’s Dragon capsule, a spacecraft that has never flown humans.
+On Monday morning, the Space Force’s weather office at Cape Canaveral predicted a 60 percent chance weather would prevent a launch.

 Now the stakes for the May 27 mission are even higher.
 On Monday, NASA’s head of human exploration, Douglas Loverro, abruptly resigned, a shocking development that has raised questions about the agency’s position to pull it off safely with yet another glaring vacancy at the top of its bureaucracy.

-U.S. Rep. Kendra Horn (D-Okla.), the chair of the House space subcommittee, wrote on Twitter that she “was deeply concerned about this sudden resignation, especially eight days before the first scheduled launch of US astronauts on US soil in almost a decade.”
+U.S. Rep. Kendra Horn (D-Okla.), the chair of the House space subcommittee, wrote on Twitter that she was “deeply concerned over this sudden resignation, especially eight days before the first scheduled launch of US astronauts on US soil in almost a decade.”

 She added that under “this Administration, we’ve seen a pattern of abrupt departures that have disrupted our efforts at human space flight.”
 Loverro’s resignation came after William Gerstenmaier, the longtime head of human spaceflight, was demoted last year.